RebeccaSY/CCI-Physical-Computing-Project/README.md

 Three inputs are needed to control one LED's colour, how to control many LEDs to have different colours?

 ## WEEK 09
-RGB LED (multiple with different colors):
+RGB LED (multiple with different colors):  OK
 Shift register 74HC595N is used to control 8 output pins with 3 input pins.
 I connected 3 shift registers in parallel, 3 x 8 = 24 output pins can be used to control the colours of 24 / 3 = 8 LEDs, with only 3 output pins on Arduino board used.

 Refer to this tutorial https://www.youtube.com/watch?v=hqVpxCPFaQk :+1:

-Temperature sensor (another):
+Temperature sensor (another):  OK

-Servo MG995:
+Servo MG995:  OK but sometimes not rotating smoothly.

 **PROBLEM:**